Increase Bone Density and Maintain Strong, Healthy Bones

 — Vitamin K plays a major role in calcium metabolism, improved bone density and reduced risk of fractures.
 Seventy-five percent of vitamin K in the body is made in the gastrointestinal tract, and 25% comes from the diet.
 Requirements tend to increase with age.
 Neither calcium or vitamin D can produce healthy bone mineralization without adequate vitamin K.

-For years now, the American Heart Association no longer recommends Calcium Carbonate or Calcium Citrate supplements such as Caltrate or Citrical for the prevention or treatment of OSTEOPOROSIS because it has been shown to calcify the coronary arteries and cause kidney stones.
-This is where vitamin K2 comes in.
-Many of you have heard of the coronary calcium score that your cardiologists are ordering.
-The higher the score, the more you are at risk for a heart attack and stroke!
-Well, vitamin K2 protects your small blood vessels from calcification.
+For years now, the American Heart Association no longer recommends calcium carbonate or calcium citrate supplements such as caltrate or citrical for the prevention or treatment of osteoporosis because it has been shown to calcify the coronary arteries and cause kidney stones.
+This is where vitamin K2 (MK4) comes in.
+You may have heard of the coronary calcium score that cardiologists order.
+The higher the score, the greater your risk for a heart attack and stroke.
+Vitamin K helps to protect blood vessels and arteries from calcification.

 Fermented foods typically have the highest concentration of vitamin K found in the human diet.
 Do not take vitamin K if you’re taking Coumadin.
 Only in this setting will is cause a problem because it interferes with Coumadin’s drug actions.